lulululu12345/lemontime-frontend/README.md

 2 - make the long break optional
 3 - turn settings into a popup window
 4 - Restart project planning starting from the backend

+2022.03.15
+3 - Add long break interval nuumber box
+4 - Extract everything into separate modules (properly) as should have been done from the beginning